Why so many French learners freeze when they try to speak French

 - French people speak fast.
 Here is how to politely ask them to slow down or repeat.

-- WARNING.
-The French don’t always use the correct word order and you shouldn’t either.
+- Why French don’t always use the correct word order and why you shouldn’t either.

 - How to introduce yourself and other people with style.